SilkRose/Pony/stories/deternal/deternal.md

 Twilight led Pinkie into Rarity's hospital room, and they stood on either side of her bed.

 Rarity had lost almost all of her mane.
-Now only s a few strands of purple and some gray from the silver streak in her mane remained.
+Now only a few strands of purple and some gray from the silver streak in her mane remained.
 She looked dejected until she noticed the pair entering.
 Then she brightened up and tried to smile for them.

 "Hello, Rarity.
 You doing any better?"